-OSMI values the community’s contribution to the development of the Delburn Wind Farm, and is engaging with the community to ensure that the Delburn Wind Farm project is well supported and designed appropriately, and that benefit sharing is tailored for the local context.
-Local staff have been appointed to enable community participation in the development of the wind farm and a project office has been opened in Boolarra for a permanent presence within the community.
-Stop by the office for more information, to ask question or just to have a chat.
+OSMI values the community’s contribution to the development of the Delburn Wind Farm, and is engaging with the community to ensure that the Delburn Wind Farm project is well supported and designed appropriately, and to that benefit sharing is tailored for the local context.
+Local staff have been appointed to enable community participation in the development of the wind farm and a local project office has been opened for a permanent presence within the community.
+Stop by the office for more information, to ask questions, or just to have a chat.

 Our Community Commitment